CTRL: Clustering Training Losses for Label Error Detection: Methodology

 With our selection of the model architecture and the training hyperparameters, CIFAR-10 and CIFAR-100 based NN models converge quite differently, with the CIFAR-10 based model being much more robust to label errors.
 Fig.~\ref{loss-hist} shows histograms of the mean loss over the last five epochs for the two datasets.
 We tried the following values of $\alpha$: $0$, $0.25$, $0.5$, and $1$.
-While they all generally result in better detection accuracies than CL, different $\alpha$'s result in different masks.
-Hence, it is still important to select a suitable value for $\alpha$.
-We chose $1$ for CIFAR-10 and $0.25$ for CIFAR-100.
+While they all generally result in better detection accuracies than other methods, different $\alpha$'s result in different masks.
+Hence, selecting a suitable value for $\alpha$ is still important.
+We chose $1$ for CIFAR-10, $0.25$ for CIFAR-100.
 We only use the Silhouette Score for tabular datasets because their training convergence is less stable.
-We show the results of using different $\alpha$ values in the Appendix.
-Choice of $\alpha$ can be automated based on loss histograms.
+We show the results of using different $\alpha$ values in Section \ref{exp-ablation}.
+The choice of $\alpha$ can be automated based on loss histograms.
 However, we leave this to future work.